DrDead0/G-Orbit_Gaming-Community/README.md

 # G-Orbit(Gamer's Orbit)
 G-Orbit: A web-based gaming platform and community for players.
 Engage with your audience by streaming games, chatting, uploading gaming videos, and going live.
-Find useful materials, such as game walkthroughs.<br>
+Find useful materials, such as game walkthroughs.<br><br>
 G-orbit Verion 1.0
 ## Clips
 <b>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.<b>